Shafa'a: Angels

-Imams (Shiite view)
+Imams

 Belief in the intercession of Muhammad, confirmed by both Sunnis and Shiites, extended among the Shiite to include the Imams, too.
 For Shiites, salvation was based on true belief but this was largely "measured by attachment to Ali and Ahl al-Bayt."
 In a Shiite tradition attributed to Muhammad Muhammad al-Baqir Walayah toward Ali is viewed as the essential criterion of both faith and salvation.
 In another Shiite tradition, the Prophet declares that walayah to himself and the people of his house is a guarantee against entering the fire.
 Ja'far al-Sadiq considers intercession to be "one of the four unique doctrinal beliefs required of the Shiites."

 According to Muhammad Baqir Majlisi the Shiite imams are "the mediators between God and mankind.
 Except by their intercession it is impossible for men to avoid the punishment of God".
 Ibn Babuwaihi has also recorded from Ja'far al-Sadiq who said "Our responsibility on behalf of mankind is great indeed, for if we call upon them to accept us they will not do so, and if we let them go their way they will not find other guides."

 It is also narrated from both Shiite and Sunnis from the prophet who said, "Whoever dies and does not know the Imam of his own time, dies in the state of ignorance in which men died before the appointment of the Prophet of God," this is because, Shiite says, it is impossible to know God except via acknowledging the Imams.
 Otherwise men might "think of God as one who would create mankind and then leave them helpless, not appointing any Imam for them," so that they would not think of God as kind.

 Believers (Shiite view): Shiite traditions admit the possibility that Shiite believers themselves, like the Prophet and the Imams, may act as intercessors for others; so that the Shiite believers are considered as the ones who both receive and grant intercession. some other traditions asserts that Shiites would be able to intercede for the members of their families (ahl baytihim) or those who aided them in their life.

 This kind of intercession is considered parallel with the Sufi perspective which also extended the spiritual intercession to the realized saints.
 However, in contrary to Shiites, Sufis do not extend the intercessory function to all believers.